 Location: 28 17.94'S 38 19.92'E

-Today watch team 1, my watch team started off the day on the 12:00 am to 4:00 am watch.
-Everything was going swimmingly until around 2:00 am when we saw 3 storms/squalls on the radar.
+Today watch team 1.
+My watch team started off the day on the 12:00 am to 4:00 am watch.
+Everything was going swimmingly until around 2:00 am when we saw three storms/squalls on the radar.
 Suddenly the sky was lit up by lightning.
-We woke up Ben who decided we needed to take down the jib and put a reef in the mainsail.
-Just as we took down the jib it started pouring.
+We woke up Ben, who decided we needed to take down the jib and put a reef in the mainsail.
+Just as we took down the jib, it started pouring.
 It was absolutely epic.
-We all worked as a team to put a reef in the mainsail which entails lowering it slightly and making it smaller so we don’t go as fast in high wind.
-We turned our watch over to watch team 2 at 4:00 am and just as we did it started to rain even harder than it was previously.
-Watch team 3 took over at 8:00 am and had the roughest weather we encountered yet, they had to put a second reef in the mainsail.
-At this point, waves were crashing over the bow and whoever was on bow watch was getting drenched.
+We all worked as a team to put a reef in the mainsail, which entails lowering it slightly and making it smaller, so we don’t go as fast in high wind.
+We turned our watch over to watch team two at 4:00 am, and just as we did, it started to rain even harder than it was previously.
+Watch team three took over at 8:00 am and had the roughest weather we encountered yet; they had to put a second reef in the mainsail.
+At this point, waves were crashing over the bow, and whoever was on bow watch was getting drenched.
 I know this because I watched it happen from the hatch above my bed.
 It was absolutely hysterical to watch a wave wash over the boat and hear bow watch scream and cheer.
-After all of this, we had a lunch of veggie stir fry made by Mikayla our head chef.
+After all of this, we had a lunch of veggie stir fry made by Mikayla, our head chef.
 Hey Mom, remember I told you I didn’t get seasick?
 That was a lie.
-I puked today but I’m so happy and having so much fun so that’s all that matters.
+I puked today, but I’m so happy and having so much fun, so that’s all that matters.
 Supposedly the worst weather we’ve had to date we’ll be getting tonight around 12:00 pm, so wish us luck.
-We should be getting into South Africa in the next few days and we’re all excited to see land again after what will be over 10 days at sea.
+We should be getting into South Africa in the next few days, and we’re all excited to see land again after what will be over ten days at sea.